HexHive/libfuzz/docs/AddNewTarget.md

 Similar to `analysis.sh`, the scripts assumes `$TARGET` is an absolute path in the system, and `$WORK` is the installation path for the library.
 The Dockerfile changes the `$WORK` directory making it point to a different location.
-In practice, you will have two installation of the library, one for analysis and another for fuzzing.
+In practice, you will have two library installations, one for analysis and another for fuzzing.
 However, this should be transparent for you.
 Meaning you should not care.

 For more info refer to [here](FuzzingDrivers.md).